ssjshields/archetype/.github/README.md

 &nbsp;
 # Installation
-*Before installing, if previous versions are present on your system, delete them entirely*
+> [!IMPORTANT]
+If previous versions of Archetype were installed, remove them entirely before updating

 **1.** Open ZIP, then open the `archetype` folder; extract contents into `PokeMMO\data\`

+> [!NOTE]
+If you would like to install Archetypes custom Sprite icons, during extraction overwrite the `main.png`

-> Linux / macOS users MUST merge directories, **DO NOT REPLACE**
+> Linux / macOS users see [this issue regarding the Launcher overwriting modified Sprites](/../../issues/46)

-> Overwriting the `main.png` sprite sheet is not required, however you will be missing the custom in-game icons

 **2.** Select `archetype` under `Settings` → `Interface`

-**3.** Restart client to refresh cached assets
+**3.** Restart the game to refresh the user interface

 &nbsp;
 # Removal